nesi/agdr-validator/README.md

                         Program name, required for TSV output.
 If unspecified, program name will default to TAONGA -t, --tsv             include this flag to convert spreadsheet to TSV output for Gen3 ingest
+  -v, --version         show program's version number and exit
 ```

+#### Version Number of the Validator
+M.m.dictv example 1.0.20220923
+with M the Major version, m the minor version and dictv the version of the dictionary.

 #### Example Outputs